 Knightsbridge Mall: Apple Store!

 Years ago, the Knightsbridge Mall gained traction with Singapore’s first (and only) Abercrombie & Fitch outlet.
-Now, it’s on the radar again thanks to the opening of the Apple Store.
+Now, it’s on the radar again thanks to the enormous Apple Store.
 If you haven’t visited, we suggest you do for some cool shots.

 Knightsbridge Mall, 270 Orchard Road, Singapore 238857